codefoxes/greenlet/readme.txt

 All the icons used in the theme are created by the theme author and can be distributed under the terms of the GNU GPL v2.

-= WP Color Picker Alpha License =

-WP Color Picker Alpha is used to Overwrite Automattic Iris for enabled Alpha Channel in wpColorPicker By Sergio. (https://github.com/kallookoo/wp-color-picker-alpha)
-Distributed under the terms of the GNU GPL v2.

 = Choices.js License =

 choices.js is used to create configurable select box by Josh Johnson. (https://github.com/jshjohnson/Choices)